Do you want to contact us directly? call us at the number: +7 (701) 717-58-51; +7 (725) 385-55-84

 And naturally, among all the “fast” vegetation there is a large variety of animals that are trying to quickly produce and grow offspring while vegetation is actively vegetating.

-For the first acquaintance one of the best places would be the desert at Akartobe.
-It is 140 km away from our base, it is about 2 hours of driving.
-Here there are so-called tussock sands.
-The basis of shrub vegetation is formed by Ammodendron argenteum and Calligonum caput medusa, and the basis of “tussock” is made by different ephemeral cereals (Poa, Bromus), Eremurus, Allium and other plants.
+For the first acquaintance, the Akartobe desert is one of the most suitable places.
+It is 140 km from our base – about two hours away.
+Here are the so-called blackened sands.
+The basis of shrubby vegetation is sandy acacia Ammodendron argenteum and caligonum Calligonum caput medusae, and the basis of the “turf” is various ephemeral cereals (Poa, Bromus), Eremurus (Eremurus), onions (Allium) and others.

-The most visible animals of sandy desert are reptiles.
-In morning hours (before the sun has not dried out the sand) you may observe Eremias velox, Phrynocephalus mystaceus, Agama inquenta, etc. From birds most often seen are Hippolais rama, Anthus, Oenanthe isabellinus and O. deserti and Emberiza bruniceps.
-When the sun heats the sand, all the animals, especially reptiles, get a huge doze of energy.
-They become so quick that it is hard to watch them.
-So, the visit to the sandy desert will leave an incredible impression.
+The most notable animals of the sandy desert are reptiles.
+In the morning hours – until the sun has dried the sand – you can see the foot-and-mouth Eremias velox, roundhead Phrynocephalus mystaceus, Agama Agama inquenta and others.
+Of the birds, babblers (Hippolais rama), skates (Anthus), stoves (Oenanthe isabellinus and O. deserti) and buntings (Emberiza bruniceps) are most common.
+When the sun heats up the sand, all animals, and especially reptiles, get a huge boost of energy.
+They become so fast that it becomes very difficult to consider them.
+And yet, a visit to the sandy desert leaves an indelible impression.